Frequently Asked Questions

 What about other demands, like, pay and stuff?

-We are currently focused on winning our union election and securing a seat at the bargaining table so that we can be sure Bandcamp has to bargain with us before we start making collective demands.
+We are currently focused on getting Songtradr to recognize our union and securing a seat at the bargaining table before we start making collective demands.
 Even though we are still a ways off from negotiating the details of our union contract, here are a few things that unite us:

 • We love and believe in Bandcamp;